Human rights

 Access to remedy

+Access to remedy is a salient human rights issue and a focus area for Maersk, and we are committed to ensuring our stakeholders have access to grievance and remedy.
 We provide grievance mechanisms to our employees and other parties who want to voice their concerns about our practices and have them addressed.

 The Maersk Whistleblower System is a confidential channel administered by an independent company through which anyone can raise concerns about suspected serious violations of laws, including human rights and labour rights.